 It was mentioned previously that tool access is one of the main design limitations in CNC machining.
 To reach all surfaces of the model, the workpiece has to be rotated multiple times.

-For example, the part of the image above must be rotated three times in total: two times to machine the holes along the two main principal directions and a fourth time to gain access to the back side of the part.
+For example, the part of the image above must be rotated three times in total: two times to machine the holes along the two main principal directions and a third time to gain access to the back side of the part.

 Whenever the workpiece is rotated, the machine has to be re-calibrated and a new coordinate system has to defined.